Transferring data in the background (HTML)

-Background Transfer runs separate of the calling app and is primarily designed for long-term transfer operations for resources like video, music, and large images.
-In these scenarios, a Windows Store app can encounter periods of app suspension where the capability provided by Background Transfer to continue work in the background is beneficial.
-For more information on the Windows Store app lifecycle, review the Application lifecycle documentation.
+Background Transfer runs separately from the calling app and is primarily designed for long-term transfer operations for resources like video, music, and large images.
+For these scenarios, using Background Transfer is essential because downloads continue to progress even when the app is suspended.
+On phone, background transfers continue to progress even when the app is terminated.
+For more information on the lifecycle of an app, review the Application lifecycle documentation.

-When a Windows Store app uses Background Transfer to initiate a transfer, the request is configured and initialized using BackgroundDownloader or BackgroundUploader class objects.
+When an app uses Background Transfer to initiate a transfer, the request is configured and initialized using BackgroundDownloader or BackgroundUploader class objects.
 Each transfer operation is handled individually by the system and separate from the calling app.
-Progress information is available for display through an app UI, and depending on the scenario, you can enable the app to pause, resume, cancel, or even read from the data during transfer.
-The way transfers are handled by the system promotes smart power usage and prevents problems that can arise when a connected app encounters events like app suspension, termination, or sudden network status changes.
+Progress information is available if you want to give status to the user in your app's UI, and your app can pause, resume, cancel, or even read from the data while the transfer is occurring.
+The way transfers are handled by the system promotes smart power usage and prevents problems that can arise when a connected app encounters events such as app suspension, termination, or sudden network status changes.

 Watch this brief video for a demonstration of a simple file download using Background Transfer.